Why Is Enterprise SIP Trunking Adoption Growing?

 - Allocation allows staff to assign a certain amount of bandwidth to voice and data transmissions in real-time and prioritize voice calls over applications such as email, CRM and office productivity software.

 - Trunk aggregation decreases the number of phone lines to manage.
-Gartner noted that a centralized SIP trunking architecture could reduce the number of voice trunks between 20 percent and 40 percent, depending on the scale of operations.
+Gartner noted that a centralized SIP trunking architecture could reduce the number of voice trunks between 20% and 40%, depending on the scale of operations.

 - Call bursting is an optional function becoming more popular among end users.
 This feature automatically increases available capacity when facilities experience higher-than-normal call frequency.